 Students registered to vote at an off campus address should consult the voter identification requirements at the Ohio Secretary of State website.

 If you are voting early in person, you will need your Ohio Driver's License or State ID number or the last 4-digits of your Social Security Number.

-Yes, you will have to register using your address on campus or off campus address in Bowling Green.
+Yes, you will have to register using your address on-campus or off-campus in Bowling Green.

 Many students decide to register to vote in the town they attend college/university.
 As a student you have the right to register and vote in the place that you consider to be truly "home".
 We recommend that you speak to your friends and family to help you make the decision about where you would like to vote.

 Learn more about BGSU Votes from Andrew Goodman Foundation Vote Everywhere Ambassador, Carlie Pritt.

 BGSU is a part of the National Study of Learning, Voting and Engagement.
 Each even election year a report of student voter registration and participation is compiled to better understand student voter engagement at BGSU.
 To view the reports please visit our Resources page, which also features other helpful information and resources.

 BGSU Votes is a partnering campus with the Andrew Goodman Foundation Vote Everywhere Program, All In Campus Democracy Challenge, Campus Election Engagement Project, and Campus Vote Project Voter Friendly Campus Initiative.